michaelryap/framer-tutorial/README.md

 ##Lab 2: Bringing Google Inbox to life

-Here‘s what we‘re going to do…
+Here‘s what we‘re going to make…

 ![alt tag](docs/inbox-animated.gif)